Revolutionary-Games/Thrive/doc/setup_instructions.md

 Pre-commit hook
 ---------------

-You can enable a pre-commit hook to automatically run the formatting checks before each commit to avoid accidentally committing code with formatting issues.
+You can enable a pre-commit hook to automatically run some of the formatting checks before each commit to avoid accidentally committing code with formatting issues.
+The reason these don't run all of the checks for each commit is that that takes a really long time.
+Though, if you prefer that you can edit the `.pre-commit-config.yaml` file to switch out which variant of the formatting script is commented out.

 To install pre-commit run `pip install pre-commit`.
 On Linux you can optionally install it with `sudo` or with the `--user` flag as was